-CARE

-Dependable mother with teach-

-ing experience will be starting

-a reliable, quality program May
+Across from Center School.
+Dependable mother with teaching experience will be starting a reliable, quality program May 4, 1981.

-Activities will include lots of

-outdoor games/activities, cook-

-ing/gardening projects, arts &

-crafts, library time, & music
+Activities will include lots of outdoor games/activities, cooking/gardening projects, arts & crafts, library time, & music experiences.

-Field trips will be taken when

-school is closed.
-Call 345-6081

-evenings for more information.
+Field trips will be taken when school is closed.
+Call 345-6081 evenings for more information.